Friday, August 31, 2012

 [image: The Jury by John Morgan, 1861, via]

 The Ninth Circuit denied rehearing en banc and issued an amended opinion in United States v.
-Perleman today.
-The Ninth Circuit essentially reaffirmed its holding eleven months ago upholding the constitutionality of subsection(a) of the "Stolen Valor Act" applied to Perleman when he wore the Purple Heart, which he had actually been awarded by the US Air Force, but under a fraudulent claim.
-(Apparently Mr. Perleman shot himself in the thigh, but claimed it was a shrapnel injury from his service in Viet Nam 20 years earlier; he also collected disability benefits from the military).
+Perelman today.
+The Ninth Circuit essentially reaffirmed its holding eleven months ago upholding the constitutionality of subsection(a) of the "Stolen Valor Act" applied to Perelman when he wore the Purple Heart, which he had actually been awarded by the US Air Force, but under a fraudulent claim.
+(Apparently Mr. Perelman shot himself in the thigh, but claimed it was a shrapnel injury from his service in Viet Nam 20 years earlier; he also collected disability benefits from the military).